Industry Insiders 30 Travel Insurance Tips

 Identify what you need cover for and match this to your travel insurance policy.

-3. Find a policy that provides cover to kids free of additional charge
+3. Find a policy that provides cover for kids on your policy

-If you’re a parent or grandparent taking the kids on a holiday, check if your travel insurance company provides cover for kids or grandkids free of additional charge.
+If you’re a parent or grandparent taking the kids on a holiday, check if your travel insurance company provides cover for kids or grandkids on your policy.

 4. Buy early to get the most out of cancellation cover